sandy-shi/equ/README.md

-# equ
+# tianmao
-Equ is a responsive shopping site,containing PC side and mobile side.
+Tianmao is a responsive shopping site,containing PC side and mobile side,copy tianmao.